ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

 Exception Handling
 ==================

-As Ivy is unifying various backends, various issues are seen during exception
+As Ivy is unifying multiple backends, various issues are seen during exception
 handling:

 #. each backend throws their own exceptions
 #. exceptions thrown are backend-specific, therefore inconsistent

-To unify the handling of exceptions and assertions, we created our custom exception class and decorator, which will be explained further in the following sections.
+To unify the handling of exceptions and assertions, Ivy includes a custom exception class and decorator, which are explained further in the following sub-sections.

 Ivy Exception Class
 -------------------

-Firstly, we created our main :code:`IvyException` class, inheriting from the Python :code:`Exception` class.
+Firstly, Ivy's base exception class is :code:`IvyException` class, which inherits from the Python :code:`Exception` class.

 .. code-block:: python